timescale/docs/timescaledb/tutorials/time-series-forecast.md

 Training set -0.002262549
 ```

-Of course, we could simply continue our analysis with R by following
+Of course, you can continue the analysis with R by following the same steps in
-the same steps in the previous seasonal ARIMA section.
-Unfortunately, MADlib does not yet offer a way to automatically
+the previous seasonal ARIMA section.
+Unfortunately, MADlib does not yet offer a
-find the orders of the ARIMA model.
+way to automatically find the orders of the ARIMA model.

 However with a larger dataset, you could take the approach of loading
 a subset of the data to calculate the model's parameters in R and